 Fil kicked a chunk of door across the room.
 “He could be killing her!”

-“And you running around chasing branches for your rank tattoo isn’t going to help her, lieutenant!”
-She broke the red thread at the waist hem of her jacket and tore off the bottom strip to use as a binding for the intruder’s hands.
+“And you running around chasing branches for your rank tattoo isn’t going to help her, Corporal!”
+She pulled out one of the metaplastene binding strips integrated into her jacket and wrapped it around the intruder’s wrists.

 Lorn sat up, glanced around woozily, and demanded a hand up from Fil.

 “Goren and I are going to the dock control room,” Tannor said.
 “I can find the queen if she’s still on base.
-You and Lorn go to the dock and take out skimmers.
-I’ll tell you where to go, you pick her up and secure the other man.”
+You and Lorn go to the hangar and take out skimmers.
+I’ll tell you where to go.
+Pick her up and secure the other man.”

 She turned to their captive.
 “Are there others?”